- Hours + Admission

 - Museum Policies

-During the first half of the 20th century, the de Young’s collections of African art, like those of all major American museums, grew in a random fashion rather than by design—enriched in part by purchases, but mostly by donations from entrepreneurs, travelers, educators, and even Peace Corps volunteers.
-Some donors had strong aesthetic criteria, while others simply embraced anything derived from the lands and peoples of Africa.
-What has always made the San Francisco Bay Area unique in its collecting patterns is its long-standing interest in cultural diversity and multiculturalism.
+Founding pieces in the collection were purchased from the California International Midwinter Exposition in 1894.
+From that moment, the de Young’s collections of African art, like those of most major American museums, grew in a random fashion rather than by design—enriched in part by purchases, but mostly by donations from entrepreneurs, travelers, educators, and even Peace Corps volunteers.
+Research about their histories is ongoing.